 Luckily for the Philippines, also in 1989, FIBA would start allowing professionals to play in international tourneys.
 Thus the first all-pro national team was formed in 1990 for the Asian Games.
 Coached by the venerable Bobby Jaworski, this all-star team would include Allan ‘The Triggerman’ Caidic, Samboy ‘The Skywalker’ Lim, Alvin ‘The Captain’ Patrimonio, Mon ‘El Presidente’ Fernandez, Hector ‘The Director’ Calma and the newest sensation in the PBA, Benjie ‘Tower of Power’ Paras.
 Paras had just taken the 1989 PBA season by storm with a MVP Award on top of a Rookie of the Year award, something that has never been done before nor duplicated ever since.

-The all-pro team would provide some sort of vindication by taking home the silver medal, upending traditional rival Korea, before bowing to the eventual champs – the powerhouse Chinese team.
+The all-pro team would provide some sort of vindication by taking home the silver medal, reaching the finals without meeting the perennial tormentor, South Korea, before bowing to the eventual champs – the powerhouse Chinese team.
 China had the likes of Ma Jian, Shan Tao, Wang Fei and Song Li Gang, all of whom were already being scouted for possible recruitment into the NBA.
 Despite the obvious height discrepancy, the Jawo-inspired team fought gallantly, with Caidic and Lim being rewarded with spots in the mythical 5 selection.

 The start of the 90’s saw the San Miguel – Purefoods rivalry catching fire.
 Fernandez was now at the helm of the Beermen, with former NCC players such as Calma and Lim at the forefront.
 The Hotdogs, on the other hand, had Patrimonio, Jojo Lastimoso and Jerry Codinera leading a younger, equally exciting crew.
 But clearly, new faces were now taking over the helm of the PBA.